 Cons:

-While this article focuses on software tailored to property management accounting, it's worth mentioning general accounting solutions like QuickBooks online.
+While this article focuses on software tailored to property management accounting, it's worth mentioning general accounting solutions like QuickBooks Online.

 However, because it's not specifically designed for property management, it may lack specialized features like tenant and lease tracking or lease management, maintenance requests, or property-specific reporting.
 That's why it didn't make our main list, but for some property managers, especially those managing a small number of units, it might serve their needs adequately.